MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-preview-features.md

 ---
-title: Preview features
+title: Classic portal -  Preview features
-description: Learn how to access Microsoft Defender for Cloud Apps preview features. ms.date: 01/19/2023 ms.topic: conceptual
+description: Classic portal -  Learn how to access Microsoft Defender for Cloud Apps preview features. ms.date: 01/19/2023 ms.topic: conceptual
+ROBOTS: NOINDEX
 ---
-# Preview features in Microsoft Defender for Cloud Apps
+# Classic portal: Preview features in Microsoft Defender for Cloud Apps

 The Microsoft Defender for Cloud Apps is constantly being updated to include new feature enhancements and capabilities.